Woodland, California: Museums and other points of interest

 Reiff's Antique Gas Station Automotive Museum has car culture exhibits from the 1950s and 1960s.
 The antique gas station displays old fashioned gas pumps, gas station signs and logos.
 Additional exhibits include the old time general store, diner and movie theater.

 Another local museum is the Yolo County Historical Museum.
 It is located on 2.5 acre in the former home of Woodland pioneers William and Mary Gibson.
 The construction of the house itself was started in 1857 and is listed on the National Register of Historic Places.
 The museum acquired the property in 1975 and it houses furnishings and artifacts dating from the 1850s to the 1930s.
 Locally called The Gibson Mansion, the house and the property depict everyday living from that era as well as changing exhibits regarding Yolo County history.

 Another site of interest is the Woodland Public Library.
 The original structure was funded by Andrew Carnegie and was constructed in 1905.
 The Woodland Public Library is the oldest library funded by Carnegie in California that is still in operation.

-One of Woodland's prized possessions is the Woodland Opera House.
-It is a California Historical Landmark and a California State Historic Park that was originally built in 1885 and was rebuilt due to fire in 1895–1896.
+The Woodland Opera House is a California Historical Landmark and a California State Historic Park that was originally built in 1885 and was rebuilt due to fire in 1895–1896.
 The opera house was rebuilt on the original site with some of the intact bricks and foundation.
 It was the first opera house to serve the Sacramento Valley.
 Some notable performers on its stage include John Philip Sousa and his band, Verna Felton, and Madame Helena Modjeska.
 Closed in part due to the rise of the motion picture industry, and partly due to a lawsuit involving an injury, the opera house was closed from 1913 until recently.
 Renovations allowed for the historic building to be opened again and it is now an acting venue in town.
 Several major productions are shown throughout the year, and many bands use the venue.